pfistfl/pfistfl.github.io/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am currently finishing my PhD in Statistics at LMU Munich advised by Prof. Bernd Bischl expecting to graduate in the fall of 2022.
+I have recently finished a PhD in Statistics at LMU Munich advised by Prof. Bernd Bischl.

 The goal of my research is to facilitate access to machine learning methods to a broader audience including domain experts and citizen data scientists.
 I hope to contribute to this goal via my [research](/research/) in machine learning, AutoML, algorithmic fairness and benchmarking.
 I also enjoy developing and contributing to Open Source [software](/software/) mainly in R.